When Accidents Happen: North-South Collaborations in Ambulance Services

 My research focuses on how Northern Ireland and the Republic have addressed this issue, as the border between them poses a logistical threat to these operations.
 The mutual aid relationship between the two countries provides a unique window into how EMS personnel must readily adapt to the ever-shifting policies of a politically mercurial region while confronting challenges that await them in the field.

 Various treaties and legal documents dictate what can pass through the border.
 The Good Friday Agreement, Brexit, and most recently, the Windsor Framework, have all reconsidered and reestablished the border’s permeability.
 The Republic of Ireland and Northern Ireland lie adjacent to one another and are both home to people who identify as Irish.
 In the world of EMS, this should make them a match made in heaven.
 However, their mutual aid relationship is complicated by many factors.
 In the Republic of Ireland, ambulances are part of the National Ambulance Service (NAS), which operates under the Health Service Executive (HSE).
-Paramedics in the Republic are licensed under the Pre-Hospital Emergency Care Commision (PHECC).
+Paramedics in the Republic are licensed under the Pre-Hospital Emergency Care Commission (PHECC).
 In Northern Ireland, as part of the United Kingdom, the Northern Irish Ambulance Service (NIAS) operates under the Health and Social Care Trusts (HSC).
-No “hard border” in the form of a physical barrier or checkpoints stands between the Republic and the North, so ambulance crews can come and go from one side to the other without any awareness of having crossed into another country.
+No “hard border” in the form of a physical barrier or checkpoint stands between the Republic and the North, so ambulance crews can come and go from one side to the other without any awareness of having crossed into another country.

 Mutual aid agreements are not as spontaneous as the emergencies that necessitate them.
 Contracts must be written, rewritten, reviewed, and agreed upon by specific agencies that wish to enter into that agreement.
 Northern Ireland and the Republic have a Memorandum of Understanding between them that delineates the terms of acceptable cross-border ambulance activity.
 Additional definitions are provided in the Republic’s document titled “A Framework for Major Emergency Management.”